 A content delivery network (CDN) is a server in the user’s location that helps reduce the distance between the original server and the user.
 In simple terms, rather than serving a video from the original storage every time a user has to watch it, the video is cached (saved) on a local server called CDN, and the video is fetched from this CDN every time a user in that location watches it.

 If for instance, a viewer in Japan wants to watch a video stored in USA.
 Then, instead of streaming the video from USA every time, the video will be cached on a CDN in Japan.
 The video will then be streamed to each viewer in Japan through this CDN.
 This helps reduce load time by reducing the distance between the viewer and the stored video.

 A CDN is recommended if you want to stream to large audiences that are located in different areas or are far from where the video content is stored.

 Read more in our blog on CDN video streaming.

 Enterprise Content Delivery Network (eCDN)

 Content delivery networks address bandwidth challenges for streaming over the public internet, but do not work well in internal networks or intranet.
-Video is being transferred to a large audience through a single pipe that gets congested when multiple users request the video at the same time.
+Video streaming requires a lot of bandwidth - about 1 Mbps per viewer.
+Therefore, 1000s of MBs of video being transferred to 1000s of viewers through a single pipe can result in a creating a network congestion.

 Organizations can now also decide where to store video content, and this is usually done by organizations that have stringent security and compliance requirements.
 For instance, organizations in the EU have to ensure that video content that contains personal data, needs to be stored within the EU only.